jdesousa-univ/Currency-Unions/README.md

 The ungated version is [here](https://drive.google.com/file/d/0B0CvAsG5eVPJb1c4Q3dKeHBZTDg/view?hl=en&pli=1&resourcekey=0-YBYzn1wQ-Mcp2heqGFDgjA).

-You'll be joining a group of academics using this dataset: [take a look](https://scholar.google.fr/scholar?oi=bibs&hl=en&cites=3218259387529740408&as_sdt=5).
+By citing this work you'll be joining a group of academics using this dataset: [take a look](https://scholar.google.fr/scholar?oi=bibs&hl=en&cites=3218259387529740408&as_sdt=5).
 Thank you!

 ## Software
 I use Stata to create the data set.
 Please run the master do-file, called `mastercu_2024.do` for creating a bilateral currency union dataset and executing all of the individual do-files in the appropriate order.